mojtabaSefidi/LearnerPlusPlus/ReplicationPackage/README.md

 ```
 ---

+**Note:** To run the simulations for each of the following research questions, you need to change the config file of all five projects.
+We suggest creating an exclusive config file for each research question to avoid confusion.

 ### Simulation RQ2, Recommenders++: How does adding an additional reviewer for risky pull requests affect the outcome measures?

 To run the Recommenders++ strategy, you should apply the following changes to the config file of each project.